IT-Academy-BCN/ita-challenges-backend/README.md

 The ITA Challenges Portal is a {placeholder to mention tech keyword involved} initiative designed specifically for students enrolled in the IT Academy program at Barcelona Activa.
 The primary goal is to provide students with hands-on experience in a real-world development environment, simulating scenarios they may encounter in their future careers.
 Simultaneously, students collaborate to create a valuable learning tool for the ITA itinerary—a portal dedicated to code and programming coding-challenges.
 This project involves tackling new features, addressing legacy code, resolving bugs, and fostering teamwork.
 The emphasis is not only on technical proficiency but also on providing a holistic learning experience for our students.

-sFor newcomers, we strongly advise reading through all the provided material before diving in.
+For newcomers, we strongly advise reading through all the provided material before diving in.

 ### Newcomers